b3by/AwesomeCV/README.md

 [![Support via Gittip](https://rawgithub.com/twolfson/gittip-badge/0.2.0/dist/gittip.png)](https://www.gittip.com/b3by)

 This is a simple latex class for CVs.
-It is heavily inspired by CompactCV class (you can find it [here](http://www.ctan.org/pkg/moderncv)).
+It is heavily inspired by moderncv class (you can find it [here](http://www.ctan.org/pkg/moderncv)).

 AwesomeCV uses ```fontawesome``` packet for the icons, so ```lualatex``` is